estebanthi/mindtopia/src/site/notes/30 Public/31 Start Here/Welcome.md

 Hello and welcome to Mindtopia, the public version of my [[Obsidian\|Obsidian]] vault!
 I've made this vault to showcase how I use [[Obsidian\|Obsidian]] and to **share my knowledge**.
 You can also find more personal stuff such as my projects or my workflows.

 ## Some things to know
-From a technical point of view, this vault is a website and not a real [[Obsidian\|Obsidian]] vault (check [[How I Made this Website\|How I Made this Website]]).
+From a technical point of view, this vault is a website and not a real [[Obsidian\|Obsidian]] vault (check [[30 Public/31 Start Here/How I Made this Website\|How I Made this Website]]).
 So, some details are hidden such as metadata.
 Also, plugins don't work so you can sometimes see strange things in my notes.

 This vault is public, **all the things here are things I want to share**.
 It means there are things I don't want to share, so some links or things might not work or be inaccessible for you.